Reviewed: the Garmin Tactix Delta

 Navigating using pre-set locations on the map

-To begin with, you can find particular items around you; food and drink locations, fuel stations, and other points of interest.
+To begin with, you can find particular items around you; food and drink locations, fuel stations, and other points of interest (all marked using the GPS system).
 You can search for these by name, scan the map for them, or look up particular categories.
 Then, once you select one, you can navigate to it using turn-by-turn navigation along streets.
 You could think of this as sort of the ‘Google maps’ option.
 It works great and, because it uses pre-downloaded maps, can be really handy in areas where you don’t have any 4G.

 Navigating using courses

 Next up you have the option to navigate by using a course.
 This can be one you’ve previously done, one you’ve downloaded and sync’d to your watch, or one the watch generates for you (as discussed above in course creation).
 This is probably the most likely approach you’ll use for hiking, as it’s possible to either find GPX files (an import/export file-type for the GPS) for a lot of hiking routes, or create a route by drawing the legs on your phone, and then follow it on your watch.
 I did this a lot with both the Instinct and the Fenix, where it’s a simple line on a plain white background and, while that was undeniably good, I can tell you that having the route overlaid on a proper map makes it a million times more useful and easier to follow.